-- a) first and last name; - b date of birth (day/month/year); - c) address (according to the place of registration); - d) personal number of a citizen of Georgia; - e) place of work (name of institution, organisation, enterprise, etc.); - f) position (if unemployed, specify 'unemployed'); - g) party membership (if not a party member, specify 'non-partisan'); - h) in the case of nomination for a majoritarian electoral district, the name and number of the district. - 10.
-A registration form shall specify the following information for each candidate: - a) first and last name; - b) date of birth (day/month/year); - c) sex; - d) address (according to the place of registration); - e) personal number of a citizen of Georgia; - f) place of work (name of institution, organisation, enterprise, etc.); - g) position (if unemployed, specify 'unemployed'); - h) party membership (if not a party member, specify 'non-partisan'); - i) the fact of residence in Georgia for at least last two years before calling elections, or the fact of being on a consular registry of Georgia; - j) in the case of nomination for a majoritarian electoral district, the name and number of the district; - k) consent to run in elections under the given party list and/or to run in that majoritarian district; - l) the fact that a candidate was an MP of Georgia after the previous election;
+- a) first and last name; - b date of birth (day/month/year); - c) address (according to the place of registration); - d) personal number of a citizen of Georgia; - e) place of work (name of institution, organisation, enterprise, etc.); - f) position (if unemployed, specify 'unemployed'); - g) party membership (if not a party member, specify 'non-partisan'); - h) in the case of nomination in a majoritarian electoral district, the name and number of the district.

+[h) (Deleted - 21.7.2018, No 3266).
+(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]

+- 10. A registration form shall specify the following information for each candidate:

+- a) first and last name;

+- b) date of birth (day/month/year);

+c) sex;

+- d) address (according to the place of registration); - e) personal number of a citizen of Georgia; - f) place of work (name of institution, organisation, enterprise, etc.); - g) position (if unemployed, specify 'unemployed'); - h) party membership (if not a party member, specify 'non-partisan'); - i) the fact of living in Georgia for not less than 10 years;

+j) in the case of nomination in a majoritarian electoral district, the name and number of the district;